Ad execs say jury still out on Facebook as medium

 | NEW YORK/LONDON

-"There's a lot of potential but it's not a slam-dunk," said Martin Sorrell, chief executive of WPP Plc (WPP.L), the world's largest advertising agency.
+"There's a lot of potential but it's not a slam-dunk," said Martin Sorrell, chief executive of WPP Plc, the world's largest advertising agency.

 "Showing the impact of branding on Facebook is going to take a long time," he added.